AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 . . .

- 1. lift over equivalent coordinates into other assemblies
+ 1. lift over equivalent reference coordinates into other assemblies
  2. extract relevant section of those assemblies
  3. build a pangenome from these sequences